 There are many more complexities of integration, but achieving clear focus, addressing culture, putting the right team in place, and centrally coordinating execution can help go a long way to ensuring your acquisition becomes one of the few to successfully achieve your targets!

 This the first post in a series meant to help navigate the struggles of integration.
-Check out Part 2 of this series here.
+Check out Part 2 and Part 3 too.